kwalker3000/Kanban-App/README.md

 How to utilize and take advantage of Typescript with React.

 It was difficult at first.
 I found things confusing and felt it made development overcomplicated.
 I was quite comfortable with typed languages like C++ and Haskell, but Typescript, I wanted to throw out.
 I understood its advantage but despised it.
-And searched for excuses to drop it.
+I searched for excuses to drop it.
 However, I slowly worked at getting more and more comfortable.
-Now I don't think I will ever build another project without Typescript.
-Since ReactJs involves a lot of passing props between components I found it very useful to be able to take advantage ot the type stubs made because of Typescript.
-It reduced many unnecessary errors.
+Now I don't think I will ever build another project without Typescript.<br> Since ReactJs involves a lot of passing props between components I found it very useful to be able to take advantage of the type stubs made because of Typescript.
+It reduced many unnecessary errors.<br>

+  `actionBoard: (type: string, key: string, value: Task | Board | string) => void`

+### Continued development

+Testing.
+I am not doing enough.
+I understand its importance but implementing it on the front-end, when a lot of what is important for frontend is appearance, I'm finding to be a challenge.

 ### Useful resources